How does ambient air temperature sensor work?

 7. Residential and commercial buildings:

-In residential and commercial buildings, Sensor is used to automate heating, ventilation and air conditioning (HVAC) systems.
-These systems monitor indoor and outdoor temperature range in real time, enabling automatic adjustments to ensure a comfortable environment while optimizing energy efficiency.
+In homes and businesses, sensors automate heating, ventilation, and air conditioning (HVAC) systems.
+These systems check indoor and outdoor temperatures in real time.
+This allows for automatic changes to keep a comfortable environment and save energy.

 8. Electronic equipment:

-Ambient temperature sensors are commonly utilized with electronic devices like computers and servers to monitor the surrounding temperature and prevent overheating.
-These sensors operate alongside fans and cooling systems to regulate safe operating temperatures, effectively extending the equipment’s lifespan and improving overall performance.
+Ambient temperature sensors are used with devices like computers and servers.
+They check the temperature around them to prevent overheating.
+These sensors work with fans and cooling systems to keep safe temperatures.
+This helps the equipment last longer and perform better.

 Sensor values: